Sigma AB

 Sigma AB (or Sigma Group) is a group of companies carrying out consultancy operations within IT, information logistics, engineering services, technical R&D, industry and social structure.

-The company was founded in 1986 by Dan Olofsson, who is now chairman of the board.
-The Sigma Group has 5000 employees in 16 countries.
+Sigma AB offers its services through the business areas Sigma Technology, Sigma Connectivity, Sigma Industry and Sigma Software, within which Sigma AB provides group management and manages the overall Sigma brand.
+It was listed on Stockholm Stock Exchange Small Cap list and NASDAQ OMX until 2013.

+History

+In 1993 Dan Olofsson purchased the technical consulting department of tech company Sapia and renamed it Sigma.
+Three years later the company employed 600 people and was listed on the Stockholm Stock Exchange.

+By 1999 Sigma had grown in size to 5 000 employees in seven countries and a turnover of 1.4 billion SEK.
+The company struck a deal with Ericsson, becoming a "strategic partner" while expanding into wireless communications solutions.
+In 2008 Askerö Utveckling offered to buy the company at 6.9 SEK per share for a total valuation of 599 million SEK.
+At the time Dan Olofssons holding company was a major shareholder controlling 31% of the shares.

-Sigma AB was previously listed on the Stockholm Stock Exchange Small Cap list and NASDAQ OMX.
+Sigma AB was listed on the Stockholm Stock Exchange Small Cap list and NASDAQ OMX.
 On 8 May 2013, Sigma requested that the company be delisted from NASDAQ OMX on 21 May that same year, after Danir AB acquired over 95% of the shares in the company.
 At the same time, Danir requested that the remaining shares be compulsorily redeemed.
-Since then, the company has been a wholly-owned subsidiary of Danir AB, which the Olofsson family owns.
+Since then, the company has been a wholly owned subsidiary of Danir AB, which the Olofsson family owns.
+At the time, the company had 1400 employees.

-Sigma AB offers its services through the business areas Sigma Technology, Sigma Connectivity, Sigma Industry, Sigma Civil and Sigma Software, within which Sigma AB provides group management and manages the overall Sigma brand.